Games Done Quick: Special marathons

 Games Done Quick Express (GDQx) is an annual three-day marathon held at TwitchCon since 2018.
 There was no Games Done Quick Express event held in 2020 or 2021 due to the cancellation of TwitchCon those years, nor was there a Games Done Quick Express event held during the 2022 TwitchCon.

 Frame Fatales is a week-long marathon featuring only women and non-binary runners.
 It started in 2019 as a four-day event and started fundraising for the Malala Fund in 2020.
-As of 2022, the event has been held twice a year in February–March and August as Frost Fatales and Flame Fatales, respectively.
+As of 2022, the event has been held twice a year in February–March and August–September as Frost Fatales and Flame Fatales, respectively.